Paintings

 Elf-struck

-“How can a creature of clay and water perceive existence?”, gouache on paper
+“How can a creature of clay and water perceive existence?”, gouache and ink on paper

 Maat transforms into Cernunnos the pagan god of The Otherworld, god of wild places, of animals, of nature spirits/ elementals.
 The mermaid represents water; the faun, clay (earth); the two sprite, air; Cernunnos, fire.
 Earth, air, fire, water: the four elements of wisdom.